Criteria for Selection

 - In some cases, financial need

 The Scholarship Committee will review applications and make the selections in the spring.
-Winners of scholarships for the 2020-2021 academic year will be notified by e-mail or mail by April 17th.
-Scholarship recipients are required to write a letter of appreciation to the scholarship donors and attend a formal award ceremony in September before payment is made for tuition.
+Winners of scholarships for the 2022-2023 academic year will be notified via e-mail by April 15th.
+Scholarship recipients are required to write a letter of appreciation to the scholarship donors and will be informed of any other requirement that is needed before payment is made for tuition.

 Tips and Tricks